New Patient Forms

-We encourage and recommend parents to describe going to the pediatric dentist as a positive and fun experience.
+We encourage and recommend parents to describe going to the Pediatric Dentist in Roswell as a positive and fun experience.
 Using children’s books and videos can help children gain an idea of what goes on at the dentist.
 If your child has a favorite toy or security blanket, please bring it to the visit to help your child be more comfortable in a new environment.
 In addition, avoid using words such as shot, pull, needle or other words that may put a negative image in your child’s mind or create anxiety.
 We like to use dental friendly words to describe our steps and tools.
 For example, we call the suction “Mr. Thirsty,” the drill “Mr. Whistle Brush”, or when cleaning your child’s teeth, we say “tickle your teeth” and for cavities we say “sugar bugs”.

 We highly recommend parents to keep any negative experiences or comments to themselves and let your child enjoy their first dental visit with the same enthusiasm as a visit to the toy store!
 But remember, since most children do not know what to expect, it is very normal for a young child to cry or be slightly anxious.
 Our goal is to help your child build trust with our team so their future visits will gradually become more and more pleasant and this will help promote their independency and confidence.